michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0050.md

 - n: ceasing to exist
 - n: the act of leaving secretly or without explanation
 ### Family
+- disappearance: disappearances+
-disappearance: disappearances+;appear: appearance, appeared, appearing, appears, disappear, reappear;appearance: appearances, nonappearance;appearing: appearings;disappear: disappearance, disappeared, disappearing, disappears;disappearing: disappearings;reappear: reappearance, reappeared, reappearing, reappears;reappearance: reappearances
+- appear: appearance, appeared, appearing, appears, disappear, reappear
+- appearance: appearances, nonappearance
+- appearing: appearings
+- disappear: disappearance, disappeared, disappearing, disappears
+- disappearing: disappearings
+- reappear: reappearance, reappeared, reappearing, reappears
+- reappearance: reappearances
 ### Examples
 - In 2009, Gen. Álvarez was sentenced to 25 years in prison for his responsibility in the death or disappearance of 37 Uruguayans under Operation Condor.
 - State officials declined to release the name of the pilot, or say how many occupants the plane was carrying at the time of its disappearance.